Dylamn/PurBeurre/README.md

 ## Installation
 This application requires some packages (especially Flask) in order to run.
-To do that, you must them via pip.
-I recommend using avirtual environment, you can either use the [venv](https://docs.python.org/3.8/library/venv.html) which comes out of the box with python since the 3.3 version, [virtualenv](https://virtualenv.pypa.io/en/latest/) or any tool you want.
+To do that, you must install them via pip.
+I recommend using a virtual environment, you can either use the [venv](https://docs.python.org/3.8/library/venv.html) which comes out of the box with python since the 3.3 version, [virtualenv](https://virtualenv.pypa.io/en/latest/) or any tool you want.